 Squarespace 6 was released to the public last year on July 17th and was the winner of our 2012 Critics Choice Awards for Best Website Builder.
 Over 50 new features were added in the Squarespace 6 release, but there was one outstanding feature that everyone was waiting for: Squarespace Commerce.
 On Valentines day 2013 they finally released it so we decided to do a new Squarespace Review.

 "The ability to sell goods from Squarespace has been the most consistently requested feature throughout our history.
 We’re thrilled to be able to release a commerce offering we’re proud of.” - Anthony Casalena, CEO and Founder of Squarespace.

-Unlike some other CMS’s, like WordPress or Drupal for example, Squarespace does NOT have a download available which you can install on your hosted domain.
+Unlike some other CMS reviews, like our WordPress or Drupal ones, for example, for this review, there was no need to download any applications to install on our servers.
 In fact they stated that they do not plan to release such a service.
 Instead they have streamlined their code to work efficiently with their own high performance cloud system and you do everything via your browser.
-Say goodbye to maintenance and updates taking up your time, Squarespace 6 does that for you.
+Say goodbye to maintenance and updates taking up your time, Squarespace does that for you.
 You will, however, need to make sure your browser is compatible with Squarespace, which by the looks of things just means keeping it up-to-date (although at the moment they support both IE 9 and 10 for both viewing and editing).
 You can use Chrome, Safari, Internet Explorer or Firefox to work with Squarespace 6.

 However for editing there are some additional system requirements: